NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/setupTACC.rst

 **Allocation**
 ^^^^^^^^^^^^^^

-To obtain an allocation, the user can either submit a ticket through `DesignSafe <https://www.designsafe-ci.org/help/new-ticket/>`_ requesting an allocation or through `TACC <https://tacc.utexas.edu/use-tacc/allocations/>`_.
-The **DesignSafe** process is probably quickest and easiest, e.g. a ticket with "Please can I have an allocation to run SimCenter tools on DesignSafe" will be sufficient.
+To obtain an allocation, the user can either submit a `DesignSafe Ticket <https://www.designsafe-ci.org/help/new-ticket/>`_ requesting an allocation or through the more formal `TACC allocation process <https://tacc.utexas.edu/use-tacc/allocations/>`_.
+The **DesignSafe** process is probably quickest and easiest, e.g. a ticket with "Please can I have an allocation to run SimCenter jobs at DesignSafe" will be sufficient.

 **Credentials**
 ^^^^^^^^^^^^^^^

 Due to cybersecurity issues, DesignSafe is requiring that all users obtain credentials for the machines on which jobs will run.
-Before you can run the application using the 'Run at DesignSafe' button, you must first obtain credentials for the machine(s) you may run on.
-If you follow the links provided you will be taken to a DesignSafe app page for this process:
+Before you can run the application using the 'Run at DesignSafe' button, you must first obtain credentials for the machine(s) your jobs will run on.
+If you follow the links provided you will be taken to a DesignSafe app launch page specifically created for this process:

 .. only:: R2D_app